If you own a few acres or more, running a horse boarding business is a profitable side hustle for your homestead.

 We have 10 acres, and our ranch has held up to 5 horses comfortably along with our other farm animals (cows, chickens and lambs.)

-How much does a small horse farm make?
+How much does a small horse boarding business make?

 This is an important question to ask, and of course varies greatly depending on what you have to offer your clients.
 There are many different types of horse ranches and there are also many different types of horse owners that you will be offering your services to.